autumnleaves123/info-2300-final-project/documents/design-plan.md

 [Perform a cognitive walkthrough using the GenderMag method for all of your Tasks.
 Use the GenderMag template in the <documents/gendermag-template.md> file.]

-### Task 1 - Cognitive Walkthrough
+#### Task 1 - Cognitive Walkthrough

 **Task name: Update E-board**

 **Subgoal #1: Access login.php**
-	(e.g., "# 1 : Select the section of the document you want to print")

-  - Will [persona name] have formed this sub-goal as a step to their overall goal?
+  - Will Abby have formed this sub-goal as a step to their overall goal?
-    - Yes, maybe or no: [yes/maybe/no]
+    - Yes, maybe or no: Yes
     - Why?
-(Especially consider [persona name]'s Motivations/Strategies.)
+(Especially consider Abby's Motivations/Strategies.)

-        [Tell us why..]

-[Add as many actions as you need...]
+        Assuming that Abby has been properly briefed by the previous E-board, she will know that she must access login.php to make changes to the webpage.

 **Action # [action number] : [action name]**
 	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")